 Nelson Mandela, in his first term as the South African President, initiates a unique venture to unite the apartheid-torn land: enlist the national rugby team on a mission to win the 1995 Rugby World Cup.

 Biopic of Malcolm X, the famous African American leader.
 Born Malcolm Little, his father (a minister) was killed by the Ku Klux Klan.
 Malcolm became a gangster, and while in jail discovered the Nation of Islam writings of Elijah Muhammad.
-He preaches the teachings when let out of jail, but later on goes on a pilgrimage to the city of Mecca, there he converts to the original Islamic religion and becomes a Sunni Muslim.
-He changes his name to El-Hajj Malik Al-Shabazz and stops his anti-white teachings, as he realizes the error of his mistakes.
+He preaches the teachings when let out of jail, but later on goes on a pilgrimage to the city of Mecca, there he converts to the original Islamic religion and becomes a Sunni Muslim and changes his name to El-Hajj Malik Al-Shabazz.
 He is later on assassinated and dies a Muslim martyr.
 Written by

 In the name of Allah the merciful, all praises due to Allah, Lord of all the worlds.
 The one God to whom praise is due forever.
 The one who came to us in the person of Master Fard Muhammad and raised up the Honorable Elijah Muhammad.
 Amen.